 — I often skip breakfast but if I am hungry I’ll usually have some kind of porridge made with either oats, millet or buckwheat cooked in water and then drizzled with cinnamon, honey and a nut milk.

-— Lunch and dinner are always some kind of grain, vegetable and protein variety, avoiding gluten and dairy wherever possible.
+— Lunch and dinner are always some kinds of grain, vegetable and protein variety, avoiding gluten and dairy wherever possible.
 I’m not against those things, I just think that my body has an easier time without them, especially while it is healing.
 Right now, ramen-style soups with rice noodles are highly featured in my repertoire.
 While I love cooking, I don’t love cooking every day, so I often meal prep enough for a few days and then eat a variation of the same thing for 3-4 days.

 — In the evening I read before bed to help wind my mind down (here are some of the books I have loved and recommend so far) and take a milk thistle capsule before I go to sleep, again to help my liver detox the copper out of my system.